 How much does it cost?

-Taking part in the ENO Community Choir costs £30 per term, payable in advance.
+Taking part in the ENO Community Choir costs £40, payable in advance.
 The membership fee helps towards the administration and practical costs of running the choir.
 We are grateful to Shaftesbury PLC for their generous support which helps to keep costs down for participants.

 We also offer choir members the opportunity to apply for free tickets to ENO dress rehearsals when there is availability.
 Details will be communicated to choir members after joining.